 Long press to set the current channel as the watch channel.
-When a short press is made on the TRI key, the radio will either switch to DUAL or TRI watch mode depending on whether a watch General Information | RS40 User Guide channel has been setup.
+When a short press is made on the TRI key, the radio will either switch to DUAL or TRI watch mode depending on whether a watch channel has been setup.

-the channels 'watched' are the current channel and the priority channel (the distress channel, CH16 for most countries).
+Without a watch channel the radio will go to DUAL WATCH, where the channels 'watched' are the current channel and the priority channel (the distress channel, CH16 for most countries).
 With a watch channel selected, TRI WATCH is enabled, where the channels 'watched' are the current channel the 'watch' channel, and the priority channel (the distress channel, CH16 for most countries).
 If the radio is set to 'Country: USA', two priority channels are watched - Channel 9 and Channel 16.